Intel-bigdata/OAP/oap-shuffle/RPMem-shuffle/README.md

 ```
 #### Memory configuration suggestion**

-Appliable for any release before v1.0.3.
+Suitable for any release before OAP 0.8.1.
+In OAP 0.8.1 release, the memory footprint of each core is reduced dramatically and the formula below is not applicable any more..

 Spark.executor.memory must be greater than shuffle\_block\_size \*
 numPartitions \* numCores \* 2 (for both shuffle and external sort), for example, default HiBench Terasort